The Local Plan is the new development plan for Calderdale, which will eventually supersede the Unitary Development Plan.

 Until the Local Plan has completely replaced the Replacement Calderdale UDP (2006) - not likely to occur until at least 2017 - planning decisions will have to based upon both sets of documents where relevant.

-Part two: Land Allocations and Designations
+Land Allocations and Designations

 Land Allocations and Designations.